apache/pulsar/site2/docs/client-libraries-websocket.md

 #### Browser javascript WebSocket client

-Use the query param `token` transport the authentication token.
+Use the query param `token` to transport the authentication token.

 ```http
 ws://broker-service-url:8080/path?token=token